nealcaren/SOCI101/_sources/syllabus/faq.md

 is not just one of sociology's tasks but is an activity vital to engaged citizenship.
 I will work to ensure a classroom environment that supports your taking these intellectual and emotional risks.
-The {doc}code-of-conduct helps ensure that everyone is aware of the types of interactions that foster positive interactions and those that may not.
+The {doc}`code-of-conduct` helps ensure that everyone is aware of the types of interactions that foster positive interactions and those that may not.

 Can I hand in work late?